 Clothing and accessories are the most popular items

-Around four out of five online buyers order mainly clothing, accessories or shoes (79 per cent).
-Around 60 per cent buy entertainment media or electronic items (60 per cent) on the Internet.
-Toys and food (28 per cent each) are currently lagging behind in comparison.
+Many online buyers order mainly clothing, accessories and shoes.
+Some also purchase entertainment media and electronics on the Internet.
+Toys and food are currently lagging behind in comparison.
 This indicates a lack of suitable offers.
 “Amazon’s anticipated entry onto the Swiss market is set to fundamentally change this situation,” believes Jean-Claude Frick, Comparis Digital Expert.